CiutinaIrina/Beat-Mix/README.md

 + Part 2: the *presetHandler.js* code: this is the code that handles the server side of the project.
 + Part 3: the bonus task: the function that plays multiple synthesizer notes.

-This is the version where part 2 is finished and free of any kind of errors.
+This is the version where the whole project is finished wihout any kind of errors.
 Part 1 consists of the basic functions that handle the game's logic, like a reset button, a switch button and an input function.
 Part 2 consists of code that handles basic GET and PUT requests on the game's preset.
+Part 3 consists of the bonus task of implementing a function for the synth board.

 My work ca be read inside the **script.js** and **presetHandler.js** files.